-The MIC22600 has a combination of internal and external stability compensation to simplify the circuit for small, high efficiency designs.
+The MIC22700 has a combination of internal and external stability compensation to simplify the circuit for small, high efficiency designs.
 In such designs, voltage mode conversion is often the optimum solution.
 Voltage mode is achieved by creating an internal 1 MHz ramp signal and using the output of the error amplifier to modulate the pulse width of the switch node, thereby maintaining output voltage regulation.
-With a typical gain bandwidth of 100 kHz to 200 kHz, the MIC22600 is capable of extremely fast transient responses.
+With a typical gain bandwidth of 100 kHz to 200 kHz, the MIC22700 is capable of extremely fast transient responses.

-The MIC22600 is designed to be stable with a typical application using a 1 μ H inductor and a 47 μ F ceramic (X5R) output capacitor.
-These values can be varied dependent upon the trade off between size, cost and efficiency, keeping the LC natural frequency ideally less than 26 kHz to ensure stability can be achieved.
-The minimum recommended inductor value is 0.47 μ H and minimum recommended output capacitor value is 22 μ F. With a larger inductor, there is a reduced peak-to-peak current that yields a greater efficiency at lighter loads.
+The MIC22700 is designed to be stable with a typical application using a 1 $\mu H$ inductor and a 100 $\mu F$ ceramic (X5R) output capacitor.
+These values can be varied dependent upon the trade-off between size, cost and efficiency, keeping the LC natural frequency ideally less than 26 kHz to ensure stability can be achieved.
+The minimum recommended inductor value is 0.47 $\mu H$ and minimum recommended output capacitor value is 22 $\mu F$ .
+The trade-off between changing these values is that with a larger inductor, there is a reduced peak-to-peak current which yields a greater efficiency at lighter loads.
 A larger output capacitor will improve transient response by providing a larger hold up reservoir of energy to the output.

 The integration of one pole-zero pair within the control loop greatly simplifies compensation.
-The optimum values for C{COMP} (in series with a 20 k Ω resistor) are shown below.
+The optimum values for $C{COMP}$ (in series with a 20 k $\Omega$ resistor) are shown in Table 5-1.